 Osteoporosis is a chronic condition that, if you are at high risk of fracture, requires treatment with an osteoporosis medication.
 There is currently no evidence that osteoporosis medications increase the risk or the severity of COVID-19 infections.

-With the exception of bisphosphonates, which have long-term skeletal retention, cessation of osteoporosis drug therapy is associated with bone loss and an increased risk of fracture (1, 2).
-Thus it is important to not stop osteoporosis therapy or delay the dose of medication without consulting your physician.
+With the exception of bisphosphonates, which stay in your bones for a longer time after you stop taking them, stopping osteoporosis drug therapy is associated with bone loss and an increased risk of fracture.
+This means it is important to not stop osteoporosis therapy or delay the dose of medication without consulting your physician.

 The COVID-19 vaccine may result in a mild flu-like reaction as well as a reaction at the injection site.
 This is true of all the vaccines available at this time.

 Since intravenous zoledronate (Aclasta) or injected denosumab (Prolia) or romosozumab (Evenity) medications may also result in a flu-like reaction or local injection site reaction, it is advisable that these medications not be administered at the same time as the COVID-19 vaccine.